-The College does not offer a prelaw major, nor is there a single correct way to prepare for the study of law.
+The College curriculum provides excellent preparation for the study of law.
 More important than a specific major is the acquisition of certain skills necessary for the intelligent practice of law: the ability to communicate effectively in oral and written expression, a critical understanding of human institutions and values, and the ability to reason closely from given premises and propositions to tenable conclusions.
 Such skills can be developed in various majors and by taking courses in English language and literature, philosophy, American history, political science, mathematics, and economics.
-Students interested in a career in law should consult with the prelaw adviser in the Office of Career Advising and Planning Services.
-Details are available at www.chicagogps.edu.